blu3humm1ngb1rd/hhvolunteers/spec.md

 - [x] Ensure that users can't modify content created by other users

 > I used an `if statement` to verify the `current_user.id == projects.volunteer.id` , if this verification failed, the current_user could not see nor have access to the edit page from the project created by another user.
+A user does have the ability to 'sign up' for a project they did not create, however they do not have edit permissions.

 - [x] Include user input validations

 > A volunteer can NOT register without at least a 1) first name, 2)email 3) password.
 Also, a volunteer can not update a project and leave either the name or date field blank.
 This update will not be accepted.

-- [ ] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new)
+- [x] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new)

+> I used the Sinatra-flash gem to display messages during the login process.
+If a volunteer already has an account, they will be redirected to login with the message, 'You already have an account.
+Please login.'
+The volunteer will get a message if they do not register with the minimum required amount of information, and redirected back to the signup page.

 - [x] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code.